73.1 F

 Christmas Bram

 The Christmas Bram is a celebration with roots in the Belize district specifically in old Belize City and the surrounding villages and it is native to the Belize Kriol culture.
 The Bram is similar to “caroling”, where people make their way through the streets singing and playing Brukdong music while dancing from house to house to spread the good cheer.
-Though not celebrated as much in present-day Belize City, villages like Gales Point Manatee partake in the Christmas Bram every year.
+Though not celebrated as much in present-day Belize City, villages like Gales Point Manatee partake in the Christmas Bram every year, and some local influencers like Adonna Thompson document it all on their social media accounts.

 Garifuna Jankunu Dance